-Members may access a second opinion regarding a medical diagnosis or treatment plan from a Network Provider upon request to the Member's PCP.
+Upon request, Members may access a second opinion regarding a medical diagnosis or treatment plan from a Network Provider.
 Second opinions requested from Non-Network Providers must be Authorized in advance.
 Coverage is determined by the Member's Contract; therefore, coverage for the second opinion does not imply that the services or treatments recommended will be covered.